FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 to feed smaller features, from early layers, into deeper layers as well.
 This architecture forms a U when graphed as seen below.

 ![alt_text][image1]
-*U-Net Architecture<cite>[Ronneberger et al.][1]</cite>*
+*Figure 10: U-Net Architecture<cite>[Ronneberger et al.][1]</cite>*

 This architecture was successfully used in semantic segmentation, the pixel wise classifaction of images, of images <cite>[Ronneberger et al.][1]</cite><cite>[2]</cite>.
 In this project it was used to just a detect a single class, vehicles, from the Udacity provided dataset.
-The provided dataset contained cars and trucks which have been combined to a single vehicle class as all kinds of vehicles needed to be detected independent of the type. <br>
+The provided dataset contained cars and trucks which have been combined to a single vehicle class as all kinds of vehicles needed to be detected independent of the type.

 The dataset provided did not entail the accurate pixelwise masks that were usable for training but bounding boxes containing vehicles.
 The bounding boxes were converted to filled rectangles and used as input to train the UNet to output pixel masks denoting vehicles. <br>